Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Symmetric cumulants for collisions of deformed nuclei

 In central collisions of deformed nuclei the relative orientation of the axes of deformation of the two nuclei determines the initial ellipticity, entropy, and the size of the fireball \cite{Heinz:2004ir,Goldschmidt:2015kpa,Rybczynski:2012av,Haque:2011aa,Chatterjee:2014sea,Adamczyk:2015obl,Giacalone:2020awm}.
 As a consequence, the final elliptic flow, the average transverse momentum and/or the multiplicity may be correlated with the initial orientation of the deformation axes in a collision.
 In central collisions of deformed nuclei, tip-on-tip collision lead to a large transverse momentum and small elliptic flow, while body-on-body collisions lead to a smaller transverse momentum but larger elliptic flow \cite{Giacalone:2019pca}.
 This effect reduces the value of the correlation coefficient $\rho(p_T,v_2^2)$ in central U+U collisions.

 In this section symmetric cumulants for U+U collisions at $\sqrt{s_{NN}}=193$~GeV are studied.
 Initial conditions from the TRENTO model (with parameter $p=0$) \cite{Moreland:2014oya} are evolved using the 2-dimensional version of the MUSIC hydrodynamic code.
 We compare three scenarios for the initial conditions~: collisions of uranium nuclei with deformation parameter $\beta=0.265$ and fluctuations of entropy deposition from each participant (exponential distribution), collisions of spherical uranium nuclei ($\beta=0$), and collisions of deformed uranium nuclei ($\beta=0.265$) without fluctuations of entropy deposition.
-In Figs. \ref{fig:uurp2} and \ref{fig:uurp3} are shown the correlation coefficients of the average transverse momentum and harmonic flow.
+In Figs. \ref{fig:uurp2} and \ref{fig:uurp3}, the correlation coefficients of the average transverse momentum and harmonic flow are shown.
 The value of the correlation coefficient $\rho(p_T,v_2^2)$ is smaller for collisions of deformed nuclei than in the case of spherical nuclei, as expected.
-We note, that the correlation coefficient for initial conditions without fluctuations in entropy deposition is smaller than in the cases with fluctuations for both correlation coefficients $\rho(p_T,v_2^2)$ and $\rho(p_T,v_3^2)$.
-In central collisions the covariances of the harmonic flow observables with multiplicity are small.
+We note that the correlation coefficient for initial conditions without fluctuations in entropy deposition is smaller than in the cases with fluctuations for both correlation coefficients $\rho(p_T,v_2^2)$ and $\rho(p_T,v_3^2)$.
+In central collisions, the covariances of the harmonic flow observables with multiplicity are small.
 We have checked that for the centrality bins used in our study for U+U collisions , the corrections for multiplicity fluctuations to the correlation coefficients and higher order symmetric cumulants are small.
 In the following we show only the uncorrected symmetric cumulants for U+U collisions.

-The third order symmetric cumulants $NSC(p_T,v_2^2,v_3^2)$ is smaller for collisions of deformed nuclei with fluctuations of entropy deposition than in the other two scenarios studied (Fig. \ref{fig:uunscp23}).
-On the other hand, the normalized symmetric cumulant $NSC(p_T,v_3^2,v_4^2)$ is smaller for collisions of spherical nuclei than in calculations using deformed uranium nuclei (Fig. \ref{fig:uunscp34}).
+The third order symmetric cumulants $NSC(p_T,v_2^2,v_3^2)$ is smaller for collisions of deformed nuclei with fluctuations of entropy deposition than in the other two scenarios studied (Fig. \ref{fig:uunscp23}), but the effect is small.